rsoprivatecloud/osic-bare-metal-deployment-process/README.md

     mount -o loop ubuntu-14.04.3-server-i40e-hp-raid-x86_64.iso /mnt

 Copy the mounted ISO contents to the LXC container.
 You will probably need to change the container's IP address, 10.0.3.223 in this example, to match your own.
-Find the container's private IP address by running `lxc-info --name osic-prep | grep IP` and use the __10.0.X.X__ IP address:
+Find the container's private IP address by running `lxc-info --name osic-prep | grep IP` and use the __10.0.X.X__ IP address shown:

     rsync -a --stats --progress /mnt/* 10.0.3.223:/root/ubuntu-14.04.3-server-i40e-hp-raid-x86_64/

-Unmount the Ubuntu ISO from the host:
+Once the rsync is complete, unmount the Ubuntu ISO from the host:

     umount /mnt